-Nobody expects to have a cesarean.
-Even if you’ve had time to prepare (e.g., your cesarean was scheduled, as opposed to occurring on an unplanned basis in labor), and even if you made a conscious effort to read the chapter on cesareans in your birth preparation books, many find the reality of major abdominal surgery hits them like a ton of bricks.
-Pain, bloating, trouble with bowel movements, medication schedules — it’s not really what anyone thinks about when they think about bringing home their baby.
+Nobody expects to have a cesarean, let alone be dealing with cesarean recovery.
+Even if you’ve had time to prepare (e.g., your cesarean was scheduled, as opposed to occurring on an unplanned basis in labor), many find the reality of major abdominal surgery hits them like a ton of bricks.
+Pain, bloating, trouble with bowel movements, medication schedules — it’s not what anyone thinks about when they think about bringing home their baby.

-Included in this post are my best tips for recovery — physical and emotional.
+Included in this post are my best tips for cesarean recovery — physical and emotional.

 I approach this set of tips as a cesarean mom who is now a birth and postpartum doula.
-Between my own experience living through a postpartum influenced by surgery, to caring for clients who have experienced cesareans, I care a lot about sharing with new parents the things that can only be learned by living through it.
-The “I wish I’d known”s that they don’t share with you in hospital discharge instructions, or cesarean birth classes.
+Between my own experience living through a postpartum influenced by surgery, to caring for clients who have experienced cesareans, some things can only be learned by living through it.
+Consider this blog the “I wish I’d known”s that they don’t share with you in hospital discharge instructions, or cesarean birth classes.

 Stay ahead of pain by taking your meds as directed.
 Don’t get behind on this.